lbriais/dir_glob_ignore/README.md

 Dir.glob_with_ignore_file '.my_ignore_file', '/a/root/directory', *standard_glob_options
 ```

-* The first parameter specifies the name of the ignore files to look for.
+* The first parameter specifies the name (without path) of the ignore files to look for.
 * The second parameter specifies a root directory for ignore files.
 This is not a root directory
 for the glob function but actually defines where to search ignore files.
 * Then the remaining parameters are identical to the ones you could pass to `Dir::glob`

 ## Ignore files format

-The format is really simple, inspired by `.gitignore` file format
+The format is really simple, inspired by `.gitignore` file format:

-You can specify comment lines with "#".
-Blank lines are ignored.
+* You can specify comment lines with "#".
+* Blank lines are ignored.

-Patterns are actually any `Dir::glob` valid pattern
+* Patterns are actually any `Dir::glob` valid pattern

 ## Current limitations and TODOs